zhenjia2017/RDUKG/README.md

 -  `adverse_reaction_review` function: check for potential adverse reactions that a user might experience based on the drugs they are taking and a disease that they are suffering.

+-  `duplicate_drug_review` function: check for potential duplicate or overlapping ingredients between different medications that a user might be taking.

 -  `contraindication_review` function: check for contraindications between a list of drugs that a patient is taking and a specified disease.